Chapter 9: Networking and Open Source Concepts Class 12 Computer Science NCERT Solutions

 Question 9: Networking Topology & Other Concepts

-Star Topology: Since every node is directly connected to the server, a large amount of cable is needed which increases the installation cost of the network.
+• Star Topology: Each node is directly connected to the server.
+Requires more cable and increases installation cost.

-Bus Topology: It has a single common data path connecting all the nodes.
+• Bus Topology: All nodes share a single common data path (backbone).

 AcronymExpansion